 Localised restrictions by Trusts and Boards on visitors may mean that partners are not able to attend routine antenatal appointments or stay with women on antenatal or postnatal wards.
 It is important to note that this should not apply to a partner being in the labour and birth room.
-Such advice does not comply with current guidance from NHS England, or the RCM and RCOG, as above.
+There are efforts to reintroduce visitors, partners and other supporters of pregnant women in maternity services while ensuring a safe environment for all service users.
+The newly published NHS England framework (September 2020) provides guidance for the reintroduction of visiting in both inpatient and outpatient setting.